offbynull/learn/Biology/input/input.md

  * `{bm} mRNA/(mRNA)/` or `{bm} messenger RNA` - Carries information from DNA to the ribosomes detailing a protein to build.
 Ribosomes are the parts of cells that synthesize proteins.
  * `{bm} tRNA/(tRNA)/` or `{bm} transfer RNA` - Brings to the ribosome the amino acids required to build the protein that the mRNA is requesting.
  * `{bm} rRNA/(rRNA)/` or `{bm} ribosomal RNA` - Makes up a large portion of the ribosome (60%).
 The rest of the ribosome is protein.

+# Classical Genetics

+FILL ME IN

+FILL ME IN

+FILL ME IN

+FILL ME IN

+FILL ME IN

+FILL ME IN

+FILL ME IN

+FILL ME IN

+FILL ME IN

+FILL ME IN

+FILL ME IN

 # Adenosine Triphosphate